 - Be safe, appropriate and not disrupt or interfere with the educational process. - 2.
 Recognize that extremely brief garments and see-through garments are not appropriate.
-(The following is also inappropriate for grades 6-12; spaghetti straps, bra straps, display of the midriff, bandanas) - 3.
-Ensure that underwear is completely covered with outer clothing. - 4 Include safe footwear at all times. - 5.
-Not include the wearing or carrying of hats or bandanas during the school day except for a medical or religious purpose. - 6.
-Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, creed, national origin, gender, sexual orientation or disability.
-Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.
+(The following is also inappropriate for grades 6-12; spaghetti straps, bra straps, display of the midriff, bandanas) - 3 Ensure that underwear is completely covered with outer clothing. - Include safe footwear at all times. - Not include the wearing or carrying of hats, bandanas or any other headgear deemed inappropriate by administration during the school day except for a medical or religious purpose. - Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, creed, national origin, gender, sexual orientation or disability.
+Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities. - 6.
+7.

 Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item and, if necessary or practical, replacing it with an acceptable item.
 Any student who refuses to do so shall be subject to discipline, up to and including in-school suspension for the day.
-Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension
+Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension.